-The Corporation has a credit facility, which includes an operating loan, a capital loan, two leasing equipment facilities, and a credit card facility.
+The Corporation has a credit facility with HSBC, which includes an operating loan, a demand capital term loan and two leasing equipment facilities, and a credit card facility.

-The capital loan, as shown in the table above, has an outstanding balance as at December 31, 2014 of \$1,500,000 (2013 - \$2,583,333) before deferred financing costs.
-The whole amount outstanding is considered current as at December 31, 2014 due to demand loan provisions which took effect in June 2014, as per the credit facility.
+The capital term loan, as shown in the table above, has an outstanding balance as at December 31, 2015 of \$500,000 (2014 - \$1,500,000) before deferred financing costs.
+The amount outstanding is considered current as at December 31, 2014 due to demand loan provisions which took effect in June 2014, as per the credit facility.